guillemcompanysgarcia/Arduino-Based-PC-Monitor/README.md

 To run the script in the Startup of your PC, modify OpenHardwareMonitor to open silently at Startup.
 Then move the launch_bat.vbs script to the Start folder (Windows+R and type shell:startup).

+To power off the screen when your PC is off change bios settings and enable (S4+S5 Erp).
 If you have any concerns or doubts about this project don't mind to message me.

 Thanks!